ppradillos/algorithm-exercises-cpp/README.md

         * /include
     * ...

-Thank to the naming convention exercises can be identified from other elements of the project, such as the build resources.
+Thank to the naming convention, exercises can be identified from other elements of the project, such as the build resources.

 ## Table of exercises